thaisra/BDQM/BiWeekly Update 4/ReadMe.md

+# BiWeekly Update 4

-# Here is my biweekly update 4.
+Here is my biweekly update 4.

-# There were no exercise to complete, so instead I am turning in 2 lit reviews.
+There were no exercise to complete, so instead I am turning in 2 lit reviews.